Do You Need PayPal to Sell on eBay? PLUS 3 Great Alternatives to eBay!

 The short answer is no, you don't need a PayPal account to sell on eBay.
 In fact, eBay phased out PayPal from the site last year, in favor of their own ‘Managed Payments System'.

 For as long as most people can remember, users have needed a PayPal account to be able to have an eBay seller account.
-However, all this changed last year when eBay and PayPal parted ways after being entwined (for better and worse) for over a decade.
+However, all this changed last year when eBay and PayPal parted ways after being entwined (for better and worse) as the preferred payment method for over a decade.

-Instead of connecting your PayPal account when you sign up as a seller on eBay, you can choose to opt into eBay's new Managed Payments System.
+Instead of connecting your PayPal account when you sign up for an eBay account as a seller on eBay, you can choose to opt into eBay's new Managed Payments System.
 This payment management system cuts out the middleman and processes payments in-house.
 This makes it much easier to sell on eBay.

 How Can you Get Paid on eBay Without PayPal?

-In order to be paid on eBay, you will need to opt into the Managed Payment System and input your bank card and Social Security Number for tax purposes.
+In order to be paid on eBay transactions, you will need to opt into the Managed Payment System and input your bank card and Social Security Number for tax purposes.
 If you don't do this your account will be limited until you supply all of the requested information.

 Once you've linked your bank account and supplied all of the details, when a buyer pays you the money it will be deposited into your bank account (after eBay has taken their cut, of course).